Exif Pilot 4.13 with support of editing metadata of panorama photos has been released.

 When you edited a 360 photo in an image editor, some maintained metadata may be striped out.
 And when you share edited photos, Facebook and other services might not recognize them as being 360 photos.
 To solve this problem, you need to inject the metadata back into the edited file.
 And you can embed needed metadata for your panorama photos using new version of Exif Pilot editor.

 Spherical 360 photos almost always use equirectangular projection.
 Usually photos must fulfill the following requirements for web services to process them properly.
 The below is key tags that should be paced in XMP metadata:

 - Width and height of image.
 The photo must have a 2:1 aspect ratio, with maximum file dimensions of 6000 x 3000 pixels.

 Also, Exif Pilot provides additional data for editing.
 See screnshot for more details:

-Download the latest version of our Exif Editor, and enjoy it.
-We hope, all your panoramas photos taken from your cameras will be perfectly!
+Download the latest version of our Exif Editor and enjoy it.
+We hope that all your panoramas photos taken from your cameras will be perfect!